DanialBidekani/linkedlist/README.md

 # linkedlist
-hey. i'm daniel bidekani
+hey! i'm daniel bidekani
-i decided to implment linkedlist in c++. i hope this could be helpful. implementation of linkedlist in c++
+i decided to implment linkedlist in C++. i hope this could be helpful. implementation of linkedlist in C++